Babinec, Slovakia

 Babinec (Babarét) is a village and municipality in the Rimavská Sobota District of the Banská Bystrica Region of Slovakia.
 Locals are now engaged in agriculture and fruit growing.
-In the village is classical lutheran church from 18th century.
+The village is home to a classical lutheran church from the 18th century.

 History

 A Bronze Age treasure has been excavated in the village.
 The current village arose in the 13th century from an older settlement.
 In historical records the village was first mentioned in 1407 as Babalawka.
 It belonged to the noble families Derencsényi and Széchy.
 In the 17th century it passed to the Muráň town.
 Inhabitants had been engaged in agriculture and fruit growing, in winter in basketry and in production of tools for agriculture and weaving.

-Name Babinec
+Etymology

-The village belongs to the places with quaint names in Slovakia.
-Babinec means in Slovak "A place of girls, women".
-Every year mayor organises a whole country meeting with a people with surname Babinec.
-Even today in the village live more women, than men.
+The village belongs to places with quaint names in Slovakia.
+In Slovak, Babinec "A place of girls, women".
+Even today in there are more women than men in the village.
+Every year the mayor organises a gathering of people with the surname Babinec.